iolinker/iolinker.com/docs/form_task.md

+---
+title: Form Task
+description: In the workflow system, forms are designed based on the form engine.
+After associating with a workflow, a unique form submission URL is generated.
+Users trigger the workflow's progression and continued execution by filling out and submitting the form.
+meta:
+  - name: keywords
+    content: Process Form, Form Engine, Form Flow, Workflow Form, Workflow Form, Form, Low-code, AI Workflow, Process Engine
+---

 ## Form Task

-Generate a unique form task URL for each form-filling member, and submitting the form can trigger the workflow to proceed.
+In the workflow system, forms are designed using the form engine.
+When associated with a workflow, a unique form submission URL is automatically generated.
+Users can trigger workflow progression and execution by completing and submitting these forms.

 <img src="./img/form_task_menu.png" alt="image-20250513200021670" style="zoom:50%;" />